Mar 05, 2018

 1. Love and Community

-The next step is in schools: teachers should be trained to identify the signs and schools should provide adequate support for troubled individuals, such as providing each teacher with a compassionate and knowledgeable individual who is there to help the children deal with the vagaries of life.
+The next step is in school: teachers should be trained to identify the signs and schools should provide adequate support for troubled individuals, such as providing each teacher with a compassionate and knowledgeable individual who is there to help the children deal with the vagaries of life.

-We have many programs that deal with overcoming toxic thinking patterns, training and educating individuals to use their mind well, and horticultural therapy through vegetable gardening available at drleaf.com and at our non-profit, the Whole Mind Project (wholemindproject.com).
+We have many programs that deal with overcoming toxic thinking patterns, training and educating individuals to use their mind well, and therapy through vegetable gardening available at drleaf.com and at our non-profit, the Whole Mind Project (wholemindproject.com).
 You are more than welcome to contact us for more information.

 2. Detox the Mind